bharaniv1/bleumi-pay-sdk-nodejs/docs/PayoutsApi.md

 		const createPayoutRequest = new CreatePayoutRequest();
         payoutRcreatePayoutRequesteq.txid = id; // string | Replace with unique payout ID
-        createPayoutRequest.token = "<TOKEN>"; // string | Optional | Replace <TOKEN> with "ALGO" or "ETH" or "XDAI" or "XDAIT" or ERC-20 'Token Contract Address' or 'Algorand Standard Asset token'
+        createPayoutRequest.token = "<TOKEN>"; // string | Replace <TOKEN>  by anyone of the following values: 'ETH' or 'XDAI' or 'XDAIT' or ECR-20 Contract Address or 'RBTC' or RSK ECR-20 Contract Address or 'Asset ID' of Algorand Standard Asset. |

 		createPayoutRequest.payouts = [
             {